-BUT I figured since I’m showing you a project to display all your Christmas candy, I might as well show you how to make an easy Christmas candy to put on it.
+BUT I figured since I’m showing you a project to display all your Christmas candy, I might as well show you how to make easy Christmas candy to put on it.

 Typically, I bring them to family get togethers in an old scratched up tupperware container and that’s just kind of…..lame.

 So this year, being full of festive-ness, I headed to the shop to whip up something a little less lame to display and serve my candies on.

 This post contains affiliate links.
 See policies for more info.

 - (2) 1×2 boards (I used oak for this)

 - Scraps for plates (plywood works great–I used some scrap walnut)

-1 1/4″ wood screws
+- 1 ¼″ wood screws

 Step 1: Cut 1×2 Boards for Candy Stand Tier Supports

 First I set my miter saw to 30 degrees and cut all the pieces that needed 30 degree ends.

-The long one was 6 1/2″, the middle was 5″ and the short one was 3 1/2″ long.
+The long one was 6 ½″, the middle was 5″ and the short one was 3 ½″ long.
 Now it’s ready for glue up!

 Step 2: Assemble Three Support Tiers for Candy Stand

-If you are confident enough with a nail gun and want to shoot a nail or two to hold these together while the glue dries, that certainly would be fine.
+If you are confident enough with a nailer and want to drive a nail or two to hold these together while the glue dries, that certainly would be fine.

 Then I marked about 2″ in from the pointy tips of the short and middle pair and glued these together using wood glue and painters tape again like shown.

 Step 3: Cut Plates for Tiered Candy Stand

 I test cut several circles to see what sizes I needed for these plates.
 I tried this with plywood first and didn’t like the exposed plywood edges.

-I had walnut scrap boards large enough for the small and middle plate, but ended up gluing up a couple boards to cut one large enough for the big plate.
+I had walnut scrap boards large enough for the small and middle plate, but ended up gluing up a couple of boards to cut one large enough for the big plate.

 To get my circles traced onto my boards, I found it easiest to find a round object about the size you want the plate and trace it onto the boards then cut that out with a jig saw.

 Step 4: Assemble DIY Tiered Candy Stand

 I dry fit all the plates in on the supports and arranged the supports so that they looked pretty evenly spaced.

 I’d like to say this whole process went smoothly, but I ended up breaking one of the three supports while screwing the middle piece in place.
-Whoops.